Global-Chem/global-chem/academic/paper.md

 ### Legal

 Legal research was performed in the implementation of Global-Chem and serve as precedence for future packages to follow the same legal infrastructure.
 Global-Chem was filed under the "Mozilla Public License 2.0" namely for the purpose that if a company uses the Global-Chem in any commercial software must defend the code contributors should any lawsuits or damages arise regarding that software.
 This helps validate and form a legal bridge between academia and industry.
-Global-Chem does not grant trademark or copyright rights, and was filed with the U.S Copyright and U.S Patent and Trademark Office.
+Global-Chem does not grant trademark or copyright rights.
 Global-Chem, the graph network, has no other dependencies and is a self-contained code.
 However, the extensions for functionality do have dependencies of roughly
 106 open source licenses and 1106 dependecies of a depth of to 5.
 To manage legal at scale we used free open source software academia, FOSSA, to perform dependency search.

 ### Compliance